ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 ## What I Learned
 * I Learned how to use Azure Data Studio.
-* I learned how to combine 2 data sources into one meaninful table.
+* I learned how to combine 2 data sources into one meaninful table using INNER JOIN.
-* I learned how to alter tables and create categories with substrings using LIKE.
+* I learned how to use ALTER and SET to create categories with substrings using LIKE.
 * I learned how to use WHERE, GROUP BY, ORDER BY, and other functions.

 ## Possible Future applications

 Combining SQL and Python enhances data analysis by leveraging SQL's querying power and Python's machine-learning capabilities.
 A possible practical application of this integration highlights its potential for future data projects.
-I will specifically apply skills that I have learned in this article.
+I will specifically apply skills that I have learned in this example.
 Of course, this is just an idea.
 I have no idea if IDA funding alone is enough to accurately predict growth in GDP.

 **Practical Example: Analyzing Spending Categories and GDP Growth:**

-1. Categorize principal data using SQL as I did in problem 2.
+1. Categorize project names into simpler categories using SQL as I did in problem 2.
 This would be done for all countries in the dataset.
-2. Import data showcasing GDP growth for each country over a period of time.
+2. Import data featuring GDP growth for each country over a period of time.
 Combine this data with the categorized data, like I did in problem 1.
 3. Set GDP growth as the output and set the categories as the features.
 4. Perform cross validation and find a model that yields the highest possible accuracy on the test data.
 5. Analyze the weights to see which category of spending is most effective at boosting a countries GDP.

+Throughout my graduate studies, Python has been my go-to language for various tasks, even for data cleaning.
+I can't help but wonder how much easier the process would have been if I had known about SQL.
+The power of SQL in handling data manipulation and querying is undeniable, and I am excited to expand my knowledge in this area.
+Furthermore, as I reflect on my experiences, I can't help but wonder if there's a simpler way to categorize these complex project names.
+If you, the reader, have any insights or suggestions on this matter, I would be genuinely curious to hear them.
+Learning and growing are constant endeavors, and I look forward to embracing new tools and ideas in my future endeavors.
+Thank you for reading!